OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Device encryption

 Android supports device encryption from Android 2.3.4 (API level 10) and it has undergone some big changes since then.
-Google imposed that all devices running Android 6.0 (API level 23) or higher had to support storage encryption.
-Although some low-end devices were exempt because it would significantly impact performance.
+Google imposed that all devices running Android 6.0 (API level 23) or higher had to support storage encryption, although some low-end devices were exempt because it would significantly impact their performance.
 In the following sections you can find information about device encryption and its algorithms.

 - Full-Disk Encryption - Android 5.0 (API level 21) and above support full-disk encryption.
 This encryption uses a single key protected by the users' device password to encrypt and decrypt the user data partition.
 This kind of encryption is now considered deprecated and file-based encryption should be used whenever possible.
 Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter the password to unlock.